qusers/qgui/README.md

 Now you will have to make sure that the settings point to the right places.
-In the upper side of your screen go to File/Settings and make sure that the name of the executables for **Q** corresponds to the ones in your system (e.g. qprep5, qdyn5).
+In the upper side of your screen go to File/Settings and make sure that the name of the executables for **Q** correspond to the ones in your system (e.g. qprep5, qdyn5).
 Also set-up the path to the schrodinger installation, usually it is automatically installed at: